 Peer Tutoring Positions

-Peer Tutors are UC students who are interested in providing academic support to their fellow students.
+Peer Tutors are UC students who are interested in providing one-on-one academic support to their fellow students.
 Tutors are recruited from colleges across the university to provide assistance in a wide range of courses.
 The Peer Tutors’ primary roles are:

-- Facilitating tutoring sessions with UC students
+- Facilitating tutoring sessions with UC students online or in-person, based on student preference

 - Attending all scheduled tutoring sessions on time and be prepared to assist students as required